belibasCH/webchat-server/README.md

     // The new user's name.
     "username": String,

-    // The new user's password.
+    // The new user's encrypted password.
     "password": String,

     // The new user's avatar.
-    "avatar": String | null
+    "avatar": String | null,

+    // The new user's public key.
+    "public_Key": String,

+    // The new user's encrypted private key.
+    "private_key": String,

+    // The new user's encrypted message key.
+    "message_key": String,
 }
 ```